What You Need to Know:

 Mortgage contracts have a set term and when that term is over, you’ll have the opportunity to renew and refinance your mortgage contract (or pay it off).

-If your existing mortgage is with a federally-regulated financial institution (such as a bank), they are required to mail you a renewal notice at least 21 days prior to the end of your term.
+If your existing mortgage is with a federally-regulated financial institution (such as a bank), they are required to provide you a renewal notice at least 21 days prior to the end of your term.
 This is your opportunity to shop around for the mortgage that best suits you.

 Breaking Your Mortgage Contract and Understanding Prepayment Charges